-Bruce Blair New Haven Zen Center
+Bruce Blair

-Recently, I accompanied Maha Ghosananda on his return from a visit to the Dalai Lama.
+I once accompanied Maha Ghosananda on his return from a visit to the Dalai Lama.
 I asked him how I should respond to queries concerning his whereabouts.
 He replied simply, "Only say, 'Don't know!"

 After leaving the solitary life of a forest monk, Maha Ghosananda had for decades made it his practice to travel alone.
 Whether he was teaching in refugee camps along the Thai-Cambodian border, leading his historic Dhammayietra peace walks across his devastated homeland of Cambodia, or being an ambassador of peace and reconciliation around the world, he would always travel between events unaccompanied.